 - Low amounts of dark coloured urine

-- Nausea, vomiting, headache, and abdominal cramps
+- Nausea, vomiting, and headache

 - Severe headache

 - Sunken eyes

 - Prolonged skin recoil

 - Low blood pressure